Smile! :D: Composition and themes

+Smile! :D has been described as electropop and pop-punk.
 Robinson intended to avoid the stylistic elements of his previous work when writing Smile! :D, stating in an interview with Dork that "every project [he has] done has been a total reinvention."
 Larisha Paul from Rolling Stone concurred, and felt that the album brings the vocal performances and lyrics to the forefront of the production, in contrast with the "atmospheric" sound of Nurture.
-The album's instrumentation draws from the pop-punk and rave music styles from the early 2000s, as well as modern hyperpop.
+The album's instrumentation draws from the pop-punk, emo pop, and rave music styles from the early 2000s, as well as modern hyperpop.
 The Skinnys Ian Macartney found chiptune influences similar to Robinson's contemporaries Anamanaguchi on the opening track "Knock Yourself Out XD".
 Under the Radars Caleb Campbell found the record had similarities with early-2000s Y2K aesthetics and the Warped Tour.

 The framework for the album's style was conceived during the tour of Nurture, when Robinson performed with a live band.
 He felt that much of his prior discography focused on personal subject matters, and instead decided to adopt a more lighthearted approach with a "spirit of play" inspired by his experiences on stage.
 Discussing the composition process, Robinson said he intended to create a work that was "no sincerity, all fun, [and] an album that revels in absurdity for a world that rejects context", but eventually began to write about his emotions.
 Robinson emphasized songwriting techniques he felt were clichéd, such as common pop chord progressions.
 Several songs address Robinson's relationship with his fans.
 "Cheerleader", the second song from the album, is a commentary on the parasocial relationships audience members can develop with artists, and the final track "Everything to Me" is a ballad in which Robinson expresses that he values his audiences.